 The trading prices of our ADSs have fluctuated since we first listed our ADSs.
-Since our ADSs became listed on NYSE on June 10, 2016, the trading price of our ADSs has ranged from US\$12.45 to US\$25.24 per ADS in 2016, and the last reported trading price on April 21, 2017 was US\$17.24 per ADS.
+In 2017, the trading price of our ADSs has ranged from US\$10.62 to US\$22.36 per ADS, and the last reported trading price on April 20, 2018 was US\$11.00 per ADS.
 The trading prices of our ADSs may continue to fluctuate and be volatile due to factors beyond our control.
 This may happen because of broad market and industry factors, like the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
-In recent months, the widespread negative publicity of alleged fraudulent accounting practices and poor corporate governance of certain U.S. public companies with operations in China were believed to have negatively affected investors' perception and sentiment towards companies with connection with China, which significantly and negatively affected the trading prices of our ADSs.
+In recent months, the widespread negative publicity of alleged fraudulent accounting practices and poor corporate governance of certain U.S. public companies with operations in China were believed to have negatively affected investors' perception and sentiment towards companies with connection with China, which significantly and negatively affected the trading prices of some companies' securities listed in the U.S. Once we become a public company, any similar negative publicity or sentiment may affect the performances of our ADSs.
 A number of PRC companies have listed or are in the process of listing their securities on U.S. stock markets.
 The securities of some of these companies have experienced significant volatility, including price declines in connection with their initial public offerings.
 The trading performances of these PRC companies' securities after their offerings may affect the attitudes of investors toward PRC companies listed in the United States in general and consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.